googleinterns/step/walkthroughs/week-2-server/step-5-datastore-walkthrough.md

 Don't be afraid to get creative, but focus on finishing a [minimum viable product](https://en.wikipedia.org/wiki/Minimum_viable_product) that proves you have all of the pieces connected, and then come back later and add extra features if you have time left over.
+We'll be adding a couple additional features in the next walkthrough as well.

 ## Persistent Storage